-The union walkouts have closed schools and curtailed public sector medical care, banking, social security and other services.
+The union walkouts closed schools and curtailed public sector medical care, banking, social security and other services.
 The protest marches are intended gain attention by blockading traffic on major highways, shipping ports, bridges and at fuel depots causing as much disruption as possible.
 Intimidation is also a tactic with protestors gathering in front of the homes of elected representatives.

 The proposed tax and spending reform package increases taxes on food and other necessities while reducing bonuses, salary caps and severance pay for public workers.
 The government maintains that it is fair and balanced and the only way to avoid Costa Rica going bankrupt and prevent the complete collapse of public services and the economy.